 The diagnosis of keratinizing squamous dysplasia is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The biopsy is usually performed because your doctor saw an abnormal-looking area of tissue during an examination of your larynx.
 Your pathology report will probably say what part of the larynx was sampled in the biopsy.

 Keratinizing squamous dysplasia starts from specialized squamous cells in a thin layer of tissue called the epithelium.
-Compared to healthy squamous cells, the abnormal cells in an area of keratinizing squamous dysplasia are larger, darker, and disorganized.
+Compared to healthy squamous cells, the abnormal squamous cells in an area of keratinizing squamous dysplasia are larger, darker, and disorganized.
 Pathologists use the word hyperchromatic to describe cells that look darker than normal cells.
 Large clumps of genetic material called nucleoli may also be seen in the nucleus of the abnormal cells.

 The word keratinizing means that the squamous cells are producing a specialized protein called keratin.
 This causes the cells to look bright pink when examined under the microscope.
 Keratinization is abnormal in the larynx.

 Pathologists divide keratinizing squamous dysplasia in the larynx into three levels or grades called mild, moderate, and severe.
 Pathologists determine the grade by comparing the abnormal squamous cells to normal, healthy squamous cells in the larynx.
 Another name for mild keratinizing squamous dysplasia is low-grade dysplasia while moderate and severe keratinizing squamous dysplasia are grouped together and called high-grade dysplasia.